turingschool/backend-curriculum-site/module1/lessons/arrays_101.md

 *   You can add an element to the end of an array with `<<` or `.push`
 *   You can remove an element from the end of an array with `.pop`
 *   You can add an element to the front of an array with `.unshift`.
-*   The `insert` method takes two arguments: first is the position where you want to insert the data, the second is the data to be inserted
+*   The `insert` method takes two arguments: first is the position where you want to insert the names, the second is the names to be inserted
 *   `shuffle` returns a copy of your array with the elements randomly jumbled up
 *   `each` is an *enumerable* method which takes a block parameter and runs that block once for *each* element in the collection.